KeelyHill/Sounding-Rocket-Software/payload/README.md

 The Radiohead library is used to communicate over SPI with the radio module.
 A class ('Coder') was written to encode the many data variables to a 'uint8_t' array.

 ## Telemetry packet structure
+A telemetry packet is just a concatenated byte string of the telemetry values in their binary (big-endian) format.
+A list is located `Coder.cpp` and `decode.py`.

 ## Directory structure